KRI John Lie (358): Construction and career

 KDB Nakhoda Ragam was launched on 13 January 2001 and commissioned into the Indonesian Navy on 18 July 2014.
 She originally had the hull number 28 but were later changed to 358.
 She was never commissioned in the Royal Brunei Navy.

 The Armed Forces Command of Western Indonesian Komando Armada I (Koarmabar) began increasing its capabilities as both KRI Bung Tomo and KRI John Lie were added to strengthen patrols in the waters of western Indonesia on 13 April 2013.

 On 3 August 2015, John Lie participated in the Combat Afloat Readiness and Training 2015.
 It is an exercise hosted between the United States Navy and the Indonesian Navy.

 On 13 April 2018, John Lie and KRI Bung Tomo arrived at Pondok Payung Pier, Tanjung Priok, North Jakarta, at 10:00.

 In 2021, it was deployed to search for the wreckage of Sriwijaya Air Flight 182, which crashed into the sea four minutes after takeoff.

 In July 24, 2021, Cambodian government sent a diplomatic red notice through its embassy, requesting the support of Indonesian authorities to seize a rogue tanker ship, MT Strovolos, that reportedly stole 300 thousand barrels of oil from Cambodia.
 At the time, John Lie was deployed on routine patrols on the waters of Anambas Islands Regency, managed to detect and seize the Bahaman-flagged MT Strovolos carrying 19 crew members.
 The tanker carried 297,686.518 barrels of gross crude oil and sailed from Thailand towards Batam without activating its Automatic Identification System while in the Indonesian waters.
 John Lie then escorted the tanker to the Batam Naval Base.

+Between 14 and 17 October 2025, the ship participated in Exercise Samudra Shakti with the Indian Navy corvette INS Kavaratti (P31).
+The harbour phase was hosted in Visakhapatnam in India followed by the sea phar which included Helicopter Operations, Air Defence Exercises, Weapon Firing Drills, Visit, Board, Search and Seizure (VBSS) exercises.